meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   see studies cited by jason fung
         -   try to counter selection bias by also looking for a prominent anti-fasting guru and check their studies
         -   check their scores on <https://scite.ai>
+-   Conversion % of ALA to EPA/DHA
+-   Conversion % of carotenoids to retinoids
+-   Ideal omega 3:6 ratio
+-   Quantity of omega 3 needed
+-   Effects of wheat & other grains
+-   Effects of alcohol
+-   Effects of coffee (not to be confused with caffeine)
+-   Indicators for lifespan

 <a id="orgfee93de"></a>